-When Coca Cola brought out their personalized coke bottles, the world went crazy for them.
-Dubbed the “Share a Coke” campaign, it took off all over the world with bottles named after people in every different destination.
+When Coca-Cola brought out their personalized coke bottles, the world went crazy for them.
+Dubbed the “Share a Coke” campaign, this personalization craze took off all over the world with bottles named after people in every different destination.

-To keep momentum going, customers were asked to share pictures of themselves enjoying a drink with their personalized coke bottle on social media.
+To keep the momentum going, customers were asked to share pictures of themselves enjoying a drink with their personalized coke bottle on social media.
 The result?
-Coca Cola’s customers stepped into the role of advertiser.
+Coca-Cola’s customers stepped into the role of the advertiser.

-Instead, it is one of thousands of User Generated Content (UGC) campaigns that brought the business it promoted millions of revenue and a whole new image.
+Instead, it is one of the thousands of UGC campaigns that brought the business it promoted millions of revenue and a whole new image.

-The term refers to any type of content that has been created and put out there by unpaid contributors or, using a better term, fans.
+User-Generated Content is defined as any type of content that has been created and put out there by contributors or, using a better term, fans.
 It can refer to pictures, videos, testimonials, tweets, blog posts, and everything in between and is the act of users promoting a brand rather than the brand itself.

 So, UGC sounds like another one of those marketing buzzwords, right?
 In fact, it isn’t a fad at all.
 It’s been burning brightly for a while (well, a while for the fast-paced world of the internet).

-Let’s take it back to 2009 for a moment to Burberry’s Art of the Trench UGC campaign.
-Seven years ago, brands were adopting the idea of their fans promoting their business – because word-of-mouth referrals are the best kind of referrals, even in the digital age.
+Let’s take it back a few years for a moment to Burberry’s Art of the Trench UGC campaign.
+At that point, brands were adopting the idea of their fans promoting their business – because word-of-mouth referrals are the best kind of referrals, even in the digital age.

 Burberry asked its loyal fans to upload pictures of themselves and their friends wearing the brand’s iconic trench coat.
 All Burberry had to do was curate the best submissions, which they showcased on a dedicated microsite and their Facebook page.

-When you consider that 86% of millennials say that UGC is a good indicator of the quality of a brand, and that 68% of social media users between the ages of 18 and 24 take into account information shared on social media when they make a purchasing decision (eMarketer), it’s easy to see why UGC is so powerful.
+When you consider that 86% of millennials (Trend), and 68% of social media users between the ages of 18 and 24 take into account information shared on social media when they make a purchasing decision (eMarketer), it’s easy to see why UGC is so powerful.

-Why UGC is So Successful (and Why You Shouldn’t Ignore it)
+Why User-Generated Content is So Successful (and Why You Shouldn’t Ignore it)

-Obviously, UGC campaigns have been a constant player in the marketing world because they are so successful (do I need to point you back to the Share a Coke campaign?).
+Obviously, UGC campaigns have been a constant player in the marketing world because they are so successful (see Share a Coke campaign).

 But why are they so successful?
 Why are brands turning to their audiences to share their products instead of crafting their own ads?

-Customer-orientated businesses are on the rise, because companies constantly have to keep up with the changing trends of their audiences.
-In this fast-paced, digitally-run world, attention-spans can be snapped away with the click of a fingers.
+Customer-orientated businesses are on the rise because companies constantly have to keep up with the changing trends of their audiences.
+In this fast-paced, digitally-run world, attention spans can be snapped away with the click of a finger.
 If brands aren’t catering solely to their customers, their customers will simply find another brand that is.

-Online users are become increasingly savvy in knowing which companies are using slimy marketing tactics, and which ones are being authentic and transparent.
-You don’t need me to tell you which ones are most successful.
+Online users are becoming increasingly savvy in knowing which companies are using slimy marketing tactics, and which ones are being authentic and transparent.

-Which brings me on to my next point.
+This brings us to the next point.
 In the past ten years, the idea of the sleazy marketer has risen to unprecedented heights.
 The average Joe in the street is no longer impressed by pushy sales tactics.

-Instead, they crave stories, they crave connection, and they crave interaction with other humans (a byproduct, perhaps, of the increasing amount of time we spend in front of a computer screen?).
+Instead, they crave stories, they crave connection, and they crave interaction with other humans, with real people (a byproduct, perhaps, of the increasing amount of time we spend in front of a computer screen?).